Dr. Amy Dunham

 Department of Biosciences, Program in Ecology and Evolutionary Biology

-Much of our current research is conducted in Madagascar, but team members have also worked in Central Africa, Ecuador and Peru.
+Much of our current research is conducted in Madagascar, but team members have also worked in Gabon, Cameroon, Ecuador, and Peru.

-As a tropical community ecologist, my interests have focused primarily on the interactions of species in complex tropical forests and especially in relation to anthropogenic disturbances.
-A large focus in recent work has been understanding the ecosystem processes influenced by vertebrates in hyperdiverse tree communities including seed dispersal, disturbance, trophic cascades, carbon storage, and soil processes.
+As tropical community ecologists, our interests have focused primarily on the interactions of species in complex tropical forests, especially in relation to anthropogenic disturbances.
+A large focus in recent work has been understanding the ecosystem processes influenced by vertebrates in hyperdiverse tree communities, as well as how those processes are altered by extinction and invasion.
+This work includes questions related to seed dispersal, disturbance, trophic cascades, carbon storage, and soil processes.
+Recent and ongoing work has also examined the roles of parasitic plants, particularly mistletoes, in structuring species interactions and community dynamics in diverse tropical forests.

 We welcome community members from diverse backgrounds and experiences including different socioeconomic backgrounds, races, ethnicities, countries of origin, gender identities and sexualities, religions, and disabilities.

-Much of our current research is conducted in Madagascar, but team members have also worked in Central Africa, Ecuador and Peru.
+Much of our current research is conducted in Madagascar, but team members have also worked in Gabon, Cameroon, Ecuador, and Peru.

-As a tropical community ecologist, my interests have focused primarily on the interactions of species in complex tropical forests and especially in relation to anthropogenic disturbances.
-A large focus in recent work has been understanding the ecosystem processes influenced by vertebrates in hyperdiverse tree communities including seed dispersal, disturbance, trophic cascades, carbon storage, and soil processes.
+As tropical community ecologists, our interests have focused primarily on the interactions of species in complex tropical forests, especially in relation to anthropogenic disturbances.
+A large focus in recent work has been understanding the ecosystem processes influenced by vertebrates in hyperdiverse tree communities, as well as how those processes are altered by extinction and invasion.
+This work includes questions related to seed dispersal, disturbance, trophic cascades, carbon storage, and soil processes.
+Recent and ongoing work has also examined the roles of parasitic plants, particularly mistletoes, in structuring species interactions and community dynamics in diverse tropical forests.

 We welcome community members from diverse backgrounds and experiences including different socioeconomic backgrounds, races, ethnicities, countries of origin, gender identities and sexualities, religions, and disabilities.